Alright my little Munchkins, ready to meet the second of my wonderful guest bloggers?

 My kitchen and bathroom are always clean and tidy the rest of the house is errrm, rustic shall we say?
 Although that said, people do pop round for a cuppa without calling first and I’m never as shamed face as I used to be when I lived with five other students.
 I think that’s called the middle ground.

 I’m very much about the pretty things.
-The dusting can go overlooked if I have a vase of flowers on the dining room table and the fairy lights twinkling in the background.
+The dusting can go overlooked if I have a vase of

 Do you have a favourite housekeeping “bible”?